 The idea of storing meat without a refrigerator is something that I’ve wondered about for the last few months.
 As the world changes around us, it’s getting to a point where we have to plan for unprecedented situations and think on the fly.

-This article highlighted an interesting point in regards to the whole prepper lifestyle; we all grab what we think we’ll need and ignore what we actually need.
+This article highlighted an interesting point in regard to the whole prepper lifestyle; we all grab what we think we’ll need and ignore what we actually need.

 We build our little bunkers and storage facilities and then stock up on firearms, ammunition, knives, and so on but simple things like food and water are largely ignored.

 On the other hand, we can only last 2 or 3 days without water before dehydration sets in.
 There have been cases where people have lasted longer but those are few and far between.

 Now, I do have to be fair and say that this isn’t always the case.
 People have learned to stockpile food and water so that they’re better prepared for a bad situation.

 As always, I hope you found this article informative and enjoyable.
 If you know of any other methods for storing meat without a refrigerator then please do let me know.
-Be sure to pin this on one of your Pinterest board for later!
+Be sure to pin this on one of your Pinterest boards for later!

 Greg spent most of his childhood in camping grounds and on hiking trails.
 While he lives in the suburbs nowadays, Greg was raised on a small farm with chickens.
 He’s a decent shot with a bow, and a huge knife enthusiast.
 Find out more about Greg.